Why file online?

 - Tax-on-web also shows you the codes you completed last year.

-- The online form is pre-completed with the information that the tax authorities have received from your employer, the pensions office, banks, etc. You just have to check that the information is the same as they have given you.
+- The online form is pre-completed with the information that the tax authorities have received from your employer, the pensions office, banks, etc. You just must check that the information is the same as they have given you.

 - Tax-on-web checks that you haven’t omitted any required information.
 E.g. if you take a deduction for your mortgage, the program will remind you to name the bank.
 When you make a mistake, the form will point it out but not all mistakes are errors, and it can be frustrating when you can’t move on.